 After a more than 30 year absence from the sport, in 2018 Alfa Romeo made its return to Formula One, and the world of racing.

-The Stelvio Quadrifoglio delivered a record-breaking lap time of 7:51.7 at the Nürburgring - the fastest time ever posted by a production SUV.
+In 2017, the Stelvio Quadrifoglio set a lap time of 7:51.7 at the famous Nürburgring in Germany representing a record for a production SUV.

 “Alfa Romeo” takes its name from A.L.F.A., acronym that stands for “Anonima Lombarda Fabbrica Automobili, and Romeo, last name of Nicola Romeo, a successful electrical engineer from Naples, Italy, who purchased Alfa and started producing airplane engines and portable compressors.
 The company was first called Società Anonima Italiana Nicola Romeo e Co. after the acquisition, but the badge on the products was later changed to read “Alfa-Romeo Milano”.